Cryonics Institute

-Cryonics Institute (CI) is an American nonprofit foundation that provides cryonics services.
+The Cryonics Institute (CI) is an American nonprofit foundation that provides cryonics services.
 CI freezes deceased humans and pets in liquid nitrogen with the hope of restoring them with technology in the future.

 History

 The Cryonics Institute was founded by the “Father of Cryonics” Robert Ettinger on April 4, 1976, in Detroit, Michigan, where he served as president until 2003.
 Ettinger introduced the concept of cryonics with the publication of his book “The Prospect of Immortality” published in 1962.
 Operations moved to Clinton Township, Michigan in 1993, where it is currently located.

-Membership

-The Cryonics Institute has 232 people cryopreserved in tanks of liquid nitrogen.
-Robert Ettinger the 106th is cryopreserved along with his mother and two wives, Elaine and Mae.
+The Cryonics Institute currently has 2,280 members worldwide, of which 270 have already been cryopreserved.

 Operations and procedures

 The cryonics procedure performed by the Cryonics Institute begins with a process called vitrification where the body is perfused with cryoprotective agents to protect against damage in the freezing process.
-After this, the body is cooled to -196 °C over the course of a day or two days in a computer-controlled chamber before being placed in a long-term storage container filled with liquid nitrogen.
+After this, the body is cooled to -196°C over a day or two days in a computer-controlled chamber before being placed in a long-term storage container filled with liquid nitrogen.
 The Cryonics Institute utilizes storage units called cryostats, and each unit contains up to eight people.
 The process can take place only once the person has been declared legally dead.
-Ideally, the process begins within two minutes of the heart stopping and no more than 15.
+Ideally, the process begins within two minutes of the heart-stopping and no more than 15.

 The Cryonics Institute also specializes in Human Cryostasis, DNA/Tissue Freezing, Pet Cryopreservation, and Memorabilia Storage.

+The cryonics institute finances itself through membership dues and donations.
+The cost for cryopreservation is less than $30,000 but the total costs including logistics might add up to more than $100,000.
+There are multiple ways to cover the cost of cryopreservation, like special life insurance policies.